 After some years at Harvard, where I won scholarship funding to unravel the mysteries of Medieval manuscripts, my childhood dreams of being a writer began to haunt me and I abandoned truth for fiction, returning to the UK to take an MA in creative writing at Lancaster.
 I now teach at the University of Chester, where I’m a Writing Fellow.
 I live in Manchester with my artist partner, John Brewer, a ghost called Ron and a growing museum of curiosities.

-My first novel The Monster’s Wife, is due out in paperback and ebook with Barbican Press in July 2014.
+My first novel The Monster’s Wife, is out with Barbican Press in September 2014.
 I’m currently working on a second novel, The American Girl.
 My poems and short fiction have been published in a number of magazines and anthologies including Storyglossia, Erbacce, Seventh Quarry Magazine, Bliss and Best British Crime Stories and my work has won awards - Sentinel Literary Quarterly Poetry Competition, Words on the Streetand Adoption Matters - and been shortlisted for Asham, Templar, Longworth Editors, Fine Line and Ravenglass Press awards.
 I am represented by Allan Guthrie at Jenny Brown Associates.